dwarvesf/WeAreHiring/archived/QA.md

 ---
-tags: null
+tags:
+- career
+- hiring
-title: QA
+title: QA Engineer
-date: null
+date: 2022-07-21
-description: null
+description: As an engineer at Dwarves, you will be working closely with a team of talented, kind people and working directly with our clients.
+There is a lot of freedom to contribute to the quality of the project and improve, or prove yourself
-authors: null
+authors:
+- nikki
-menu: hiring
+menu: memo
-type: null
+type: hiring
 show_frontmatter: true
 ---
-# QA Engineer

 WE ARE LOOKING FOR A QA ENGINEER TO JOIN OUR TEAM IN SAIGON.
 Join a team of developers and designers dedicated to creating products people love to use

 ## About Us